jbox-web/action_form/README.md

 ## Plain Old Ruby Object Forms

-ActiveForm also can accept `ActiveModel::Model` instances as a model.
+ActionForm also can accept `ActiveModel::Model` instances as a model.

 ```ruby
 class Feedback